Keyboard shortcuts

 MethodPathDescriptionAuthBody Limit

-GET/upload/configNegotiate hash algorithm and chunk sizeNo
+GET/blobs/configNegotiate hash algorithm and chunk sizeNo

-PUT/upload/chunks/{hash}Upload a single chunkYes10 GB
+PUT/blobs/chunks/{hash}Upload a single chunkYes10 GB

-POST/upload/commitAtomic multi-file commit from chunksYes1 MB
+POST/blobs/commitAtomic multi-file commit from chunksYes32 MiB

-Phase 1: GET /upload/config
+Phase 1: GET /blobs/config

 Retrieve the server’s hash algorithm, chunk size, and hash prefix.
 This endpoint is public (no authentication required).